hartenthaler/hh_extended_family/docs/architecture.md

 Filter variants are calculated eagerly.
 This is straightforward and keeps the templates simple, but it may need optimization if more filters or more expensive relationship searches are introduced.

-The module uses existing GEDCOM and webtrees APIs as its source of truth.
-It should avoid persisting derived relationship results unless there is a clear cache invalidation strategy.

 Partner-chain handling is a unique feature of this module.
 It is more complex than most other family parts.
 Changes in this area should be tested with simple couples, multiple partnerships, and longer partner chains.